 If the borrower gets a lower mortgage rate without paying any fees, then the decision to refinance becomes easier.
 The only factor to really consider is the time and effort it takes to refinance.

-No-Cost Mortgage = Higher Mortgage Rate
+No-Cost Refinance Means A Higher Mortgage Rate

 Lenders aren't in the charity business.
 In fact, publicly listed financial firms have some of the largest market capitalizations in the entire S&P 500 index because they make so much money.

 The way lenders make up for covering all refinancing costs is by simply charging a higher monthly mortgage interest rate.

 It's the same thing as the employer making you, the employee, feel great about their generous 401(k) matching and free or highly subsidized healthcare benefits.
 You might be getting great benefits, but it's costing you in terms of a lower salary.

 Mortgage rates are set in increments of 0.125% e.g., 2.5%, 2.625%, 2.75%, 2.875%, 3%, etc. Therefore, instead of paying 2.5% for a mortgage refinance with fees, your bank might charge you 2.625% or 2.75% instead if you want to go the no-cost route.